rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 # Hypotheses

-- Reduce on-boarding time to 0
+- Reduce team provisioning time to 0

 # What’s the most important thing we need to learn first?